-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 39 of 48
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 41 of 49 -- --------- -----------------------------

-School Reception areas Exposure to infection from inadequate social distancing: visitors to school.
-Pupils and staff Serious Any visitors to the site are to be by appointment only.
-Parents have been advised that they should call the office rather than coming into school. med ium med ium Door entry systems to be adjusted so that visitors cannot enter the reception area where there is not a physical barrier between office staff and visitors.
-Full screens in position at main reception and SSO.
-Signage has been erected to advise visitors of social distancing protocols.
-Consultations with parents/ outside agencies etc, to take place over the phone/ video conferencing where feasible.
-If this is not possible 2m social distancing will be observed in any consultation room and the room cleaned after use.
 Payments to be online/ contactless where possible.
 Office staff to wear gloves when handling cash.
 Hand sanitiser will be provided to all persons entering premises with signage to explain control measures and expectations - see main trio of posters Exposure to infection from deliveries arriving at the school.
 Staff Serious Clear guidance for delivery drivers to be placed at the school entrance to include advising the school reception by phone of their arrival. med ium med ium School staff will advise the delivery driver of a safe space to leave the goods and must not come into contact with the driver.
 Where it is not feasible to quarantine deliveries staff must wash their hands after unpacking items and dealing with waste packaging.
-Violence and aggression towards school staff causes Pupils and staff Serious We will maintain transparency and regular contact with all members of the school community. low low injury and distress Regular briefings/updates for all staff so that they are aware of school response to the COVID 19 virus and can communicate consistently to those who ask.
+Violence and aggression towards school staff causes Pupils and staff d Serious We will maintain transparency and regular contact with all members of the school community. low low injury and distress Regular briefings/updates for all staff so that they are aware of school response to the COVID 19 virus and can communicate consistently to those who ask.
+Readiness to deploy the range of behaviour remedies if behaviour becomes unacceptable from warning to full banning from site/sect 547 warnings/action.
+SKA Communication templates to be used.
+Reminder of communication expectations to all staff Other work areas Exposure to infection from inadequate social distancing: other work areas inadequate social distancing: Staff Serious We are continuing the opportunity for working from home for PPA time/ office staff where work does not involve direct contact with pupils, etc. med ium med ium Staff meetings and briefings will all be held using Google Meets/Zoom; if this is not possible 2m social distancing guidance will be followed for all meetings in a suitably sized room with ventilation.